deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 All of the checks that evaluate model performance, such as SingleDatasetPerformance, come with default metrics.

-The default scorers by task type are:
+The default metrics by task type are:

 Tabular
 _______